Adamskoullos/Nuxt-Guide/4-SCSS+Vuetify.md

 # SCSS

-By default Nuxt 2 does not come with SCSS and there is no option to add this on creation, however we can easily add SCSS to our Nuxt 2 application:
+By default Nuxt 2 does not come with SCSS unless a component library (Vuetify) is added at creation, however we can easily add SCSS to our Nuxt 2 application:

 1. Install SASS within the project directory: `npm install --save-dev node-sass sass-loader`